joychentw/House-Price-Prediction/README.md

 ## Objective

-Housing Sales Prediction: Our goal is to be able to forecast the future sales price and at the same time identify the factors that affect the price to predict the sales price.
+Our goal is to be able to forecast the future sales price and at the same time identify the factors that affect the price to predict the sales price.

 ## Background